-According to Plato, the heavenly maritime kingdom of Atlantis and its capital seaport on a forgotten continent in the western realm was engulfed by earthquakes and floods when its inhabitants apparently misbehaved and were "punished" by the great creator who controls all things on this earth.
+According to Plato, the heavenly inhabitants of the Maritime Kingdom of Atlantis -- and its capital seaport on a forgotten continent in the western realm, were engulfed by earthquakes and floods when they apparently misbehaved -- and therefore, were "punished" by the great creator who controls all things on this earth.

 The simple moral of Plato's story about Atlantis is a message to any civilization that if power is misused, then expect the destruction of that civilization by the forces of righteousness.

-Within our world today there is a social and political institution that was created by the Allied Powers after World War 2 to prevent further world wars -- its name is the United Nations, which represents a place where the collective efforts of humans can decide on what our world could become with regards to our natural environment.
+Within our world today there is a social and political institution that was created by the Allied Powers after World War 2 apparently with the intent to prevent further world wars -- its name is the United Nations, which represents a place where the collective efforts of humans can decide on what our world could become with regards to our natural environment.

 No other global entity represents the collective development of modern society -- the Internet is our virtual world -- and it has virtually replaced the institution known as the UN.

 If the Internet represents a virtual place -- or "portal" to where other sites around our world can be visited, then where within this new entity can one find the important places that represents the core activities of modern society?